cinemataztic/big-evil-kafka/README.md

 The package uses non-flowing consumer mode with `enable.auto.commit` enabled along with `auto.offset.reset` set to earliest.

+The messages are consumed at an interval of 1 second with 10 messages consumed at each interval.

 To consume a message from a topic, provide the topic name and a callback function that would return the message.

 ```js